lexpostma/Rickies/Acknowledgements.md

 -   [DigitalOcean](https://m.do.co/c/c931041cf4fc), gets $100 in credit for cloud services.
 -   [Airtable](https://airtable.com/invite/r/srbbQalO), the familiarity of a spreadsheet, and the power of a database.

+## Testing

+Tested in the following browser versions.
+Anything different or older might not work properly for now.
+I hope to [improve that in the future](Roadmap.md).

+-   Safari on iOS 14.5
+-   Safari 14.1 on macOS 11.3
+-   Chrome 90 on Android 11
+-   Chrome 90 on macOS
+-   Firefox 87 on macOS

 ## Tools

 -   [Overcast](https://overcast.fm/) to listen to All the Great Shows™ (on Smart Speed + 1.5, I’m a monster)